-This is a sample ftp session saving the current configuration to the computer file config.cfg.
+This is a sample FTP session saving the current configuration to the computer file "config.cfg".

-If your [t]ftp client does not allow you to have a destination filename different than the source, you will need to rename them as the Prestige only recognizes "rom-0" and "ras".
+If your (T)FTP client does not allow you to have a destination filename different than the source, you will need to rename them as the Prestige only recognizes "rom-0" and "ras".
 Be sure you keep unaltered copies of both files for later use.

 The following table is a summary.
-Please note that the internal filename refers to the filename on the Prestige and the external filename refers to the filename not on the Prestige, that is, on your computer, local network or ftp site and so the name (but not the extension) will vary.
-After uploading new firmware see the ZyNOS F/W Version field in Menu 24.2.1 - System Maintenance - Information to confirm that you have uploaded the correct firmware version.
+Please note that the internal filename refers to the filename on the Prestige and the external filename refers to the filename not on the Prestige, that is, on your computer, local network or FTP site and so the name (but not the extension) may vary.
+After uploading new firmware, see the ZyNOS F/W Version field in Menu 24.2.1 - System Maintenance - Information to confirm that you have uploaded the correct firmware version.
+The AT command is the command you enter after you press "y" when prompted in the SMT menu to go into debug mode.

-FILE TYPE INTERNAL NAME EXTERNA L NAME DESCRIPTION Configuration File Rom-0 .rom This is the configuration filename on the Prestige.
-Uploading the rom-0 file replaces the entire ROM file system, including your Prestige configurations, system-related data (including the default password), the error log and the trace log.
-Firmware Ras .bin This is the generic name for the ZyNOS firmware on the Prestige.
+FILE TYPE INTERNAL NAME EXTERNAL NAME DESCRIPTION Configuration File Rom-0 This is the configuration filename on the Prestige.
+Uploading the rom-0 file replaces the entire ROM file system, including your Prestige configurations, system-related data (including the default password), the error log and the trace log. .rom

+This is the generic name for the ZyNOS firmware on the Prestige.